rickonz/minimal/_pages/about.md

 Hi there,

-I'm **Rickon**, a rising math and stats senior at UCSB.
+I'm Rickon (Wenxuan) Zhang, a math and stats senior at UCSB.

-I like coffee, music, jiujistu, and data science.
+Coffee addict, jiujistu practitioner, coder, passionate about developing and data science.

-Check out my posts and feel free to get in touch with me!
+Would be happy to share my ideas and chat with you.